MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/5-exercise-create-metrics-alerts.md

 1. Click through the range of visualization options, the default is **Line chart**.
 Consider when a bar chart, or scatter plot, might be a better rendering option.

 1. Optionally, click **New chart**, and add a second telemetry metric to your dashboard.
 Perhaps choose **Total device data usage** as the metric.
 Then pin the chart to the current dashboard.
 A number of metrics can be charted and pinned to the current dashboard.
-This enables easy comparison between two metrics.
-It is clear that telemetry messages sent, and data usage, correlate closely.
+This alignment enables easy comparison between two metrics.
+It's clear that telemetry messages sent, and data usage, correlate closely.

 1. That completes our look at metrics on their own.
 Close the device app for now, by closing the console window, as we build some alerts.